mircealungu/Polite/README.md

 Polite
 ======

-"We are nothing, if not polite."
+"We are nothing if not polite."
 (Don Ysidro, B.H.
 Rogers)

 Since every polite person talks in sentences, Polite is a programming language